le-phare/hug/README.md

 - If a new version of Faros comes out, you have to modify the script in the ParseJsonService.php file to match the pattern with the name of the faros bundle (faros or faros-ng for current versions) in your require section of composer.json

-- You must also modify the faros templates (./templateFaros) to update them if needed.
+- You must also modify the faros templates and it's probe (./srcFaros) to update them if necessary.